Mental Health Financial Assistance: Top 7 Ways to Get Help

 Positive mental health and well-being not only feels good, but helps you cope with everyday stresses, work more productively, and contribute more to your community and personal relationships.
 For most—even for those with health insurance—struggling with a mental health issue can mean high out of pocket medical expenses.
 Fortunately, there are several ways you can get financial assistance for therapy.

 In the US, there are some government benefit options for those who need help accessing mental health services.
 Keep in mind that government assistance for mental health treatment does come with certain eligibility requirements, typically related to income.

 - Community health centers deliver primary care services to underserved locations.
 Mental health care is provided via a sliding fee scale, depending on your ability to pay.

-- The Substance Abuse and Mental Health Services Administration helps people find treatment by providing access to treatment facilities, crisis counseling centers, support lifelines, and information helplines.
+- The Substance Abuse and Mental Health Services Administration (SAMHSA) helps people find treatment by providing access to treatment facilities, crisis counseling centers, support lifelines, and information helplines.

 - MentalHealth.gov offers plenty of resources for people struggling with mental illness, including how to support a loved one who is dealing with a mental health issue.
 The site also provides guidance for participating in clinical trials.

 2. Nonprofits that offer mental health resources